 Essaouira is becoming a Moroccan hotspot, celebrated for its chilled-out atmosphere and bohemian culture.
 But it’s easy to overlook the true nucleus of this idyllic city: it’s historic and effortlessly characteristic fishing port.

 It’s daybreak at Essaouira’s fishing port and there’s not a tourist in sight.
-Hordes of fresh fish, the occasional stray dog, fishermen, traders, restauranteurs and locals; dressed in flowing djellaba’s which ease around them in the calm but persistent Atlantic breeze, are the only ones to wander through these parts at this hour.
+Hordes of fresh fish, the occasional stray dog, fishermen, traders, restaurateurs and locals dressed in flowing djellaba’s - which ease around them in the calm but persistent Atlantic breeze - are the only ones to wander through these parts at this hour.
 They fill the gaps of the passage between the port’s wind break and its adjacent waters, which houses boats in rusting, sea-beaten blues.
-Stationary carts are set-up for trade displaying seabream, stingrays and the coastline’s abundant Conger eel; others are being pushed down the puddled-track in a constant flow of traffic.
-Crowds of locals form occasionally around newly docked arrivals; hounding, haggling and (quite often) quarrelling over the catch and its prices - this is Morocco, let’s not forget.
+Stationary carts are set-up for trade displaying sea bream, stingrays and the coastline’s abundant Conger eel; others are being pushed down the puddled-track in a constant flow of traffic.
+Crowds of locals form occasionally around newly docked arrivals; hounding, haggling and (quite often) quarrelling over the catch and its prices - this is Morocco after all.
 Large women with hair wrapped in bright scarves that stand starkly against this primitive backdrop, set up for the day along the water’s edge; soon it becomes clear with their plates, portable stoves and tubs of soapy water that they are here to feed the fishermen who cannot delve too far from their duties.
 Here is the central hub of Essaouira - it’s ticking clock.
 While the rest of the town slips through the day at its famously care-free pace, stoned by the consistent sun and mysteriously soothing air, the port remains tirelessly at work.

 That’s not to say that Essaouira’s port is a ‘locals-only’ zone.
 By midday, it becomes a melting pot of locals and tourists, all looking to experience the bustle and take in the sea air while filling up on some caught-that-morning lunch that’s grilled on the spot, alongside plates of french fries and tomato and onion salads - all of which are to be devoured by hand right there and then.
 The modern day attraction of the port is a unique mix of a fast-food lunch paired with the grotesque elements of a fully functioning fish market.
 In a hyper-sterilised world, visitors marvel at the oddly alien sight of bartering and the beheaded fish before them, as they step wearily through small pools of shark entrails and sardine skeletons.
 The port remains one of the few spots that can claim to be untouched by modernisation’s heavy hand; its everyday functionality is almost medieval in its character, and a far cry from the 21st century’s affixation with cleanliness and sanitation.